I receive "Connection refused" or "Connection timed out" errors when I use SSH to connect to my Amazon Elastic Compute Cloud (Amazon EC2) instance.

 Short description

-If your connection times out, then you get the following error message:
+If your connection times out, then you receive the following error message from the SSH client:

 "ssh: connect to host ec2-X-X-X-X.compute-1.amazonaws.com port 22: Connection timed out"

-If your connection is refused, then you get the following error message:
+If a host remotely refuses your connection, then you receive the following error message:

 "ssh: connect to host ec2-X-X-X-X.compute-1.amazonaws.com port 22: Connection refused"